 Frequently Asked Questions

 Q: Should I turn off my refrigerator when on vacation?
-A: Short vacations (under 2 weeks): Leave on, use vacation mode if available.
-Extended vacations: Empty, clean, unplug, leave doors slightly ajar to prevent mold.
-Turn off water supply.
+A: Short vacations (under 2 weeks): leave it on and use vacation mode if available.
+Extended vacations: empty, clean, unplug, and leave doors slightly ajar to help prevent mold.
+Turn off the water supply.

 Q: Can I clean coils myself or do I need professional service?
-A: If comfortable and coils are accessible, you can clean them yourself.
-However, professional service includes testing and diagnostics you can’t perform at home.
-Recommend: DIY quarterly, professional biannually.
+A: If you’re comfortable and the coils are accessible, you can clean them yourself.
+However, professional service also includes testing and diagnostics you can’t perform at home.
+A practical approach is DIY cleaning as needed and professional service on a regular schedule.

 Q: What’s the real difference between OEM and aftermarket filters?
 A: OEM filters are designed and tested specifically for your model.
-Aftermarket filters may fit but can have different filtration media, flow rates, or contaminant removal rates.
-They also void warranties on water-related components.
+Aftermarket filters may fit, but they can have different filtration media, flow rates, or contaminant removal performance.
+In some cases, they may also affect warranty coverage for water-related components.

 Q: Why is my ice maker producing small ice cubes?
-A: Usually indicates water filter needs replacement or water line has reduced flow.
-Could also be water pressure issue, temperature too warm, or water valve problem.
+A: This usually indicates the water filter needs replacement or the water line has reduced flow.
+It could also point to a water pressure issue, temperature problem, or water valve issue.

 Q: Is it normal for my premium refrigerator to run constantly?
-A: No. Compressor should cycle on and off.
-Constant running indicates: dirty coils, bad door gasket, refrigerant low, temperature set too cold, or failing compressor.
+A: No. The compressor should cycle on and off.
+Constant running may indicate dirty coils, a bad door gasket, low refrigerant, temperature settings that are too cold, or a failing compressor.

 Q: How often should I replace door gaskets?
-A: With proper care, gaskets last 10-15 years.
-Replace if: dollar bill test fails, visible cracks or tears, hardening, door won’t close properly, or excessive condensation.
+A: With proper care, gaskets can last 10-15 years.
+Replace them if the dollar bill test fails, if there are visible cracks or tears, if the gasket hardens, if the door won’t close properly, or if you notice excessive condensation.

 Q: Can I install my refrigerator in the garage?
-A: Only if garage maintains 55-90°F year-round.
-Most manufacturer warranties exclude garage installation.
-Extreme temperatures cause compressor and control issues.
+A: Only if the garage maintains 55-90°F year-round.
+Many manufacturer warranties exclude garage installation.
+Extreme temperatures can cause compressor and control issues.

 Conclusion: The Value of Preventative Care

 Your premium refrigerator represents a significant investment in your home and lifestyle.
-These sophisticated appliances are engineering marvels designed to last decades—but only with proper care.
+These sophisticated appliances are designed to last for decades—but only with proper care.

 The difference between a refrigerator that lasts 15 years and one that lasts 30 years isn’t luck—it’s maintenance.
-Regular professional service, attention to warning signs, and consistent care will:
+Regular professional service, attention to warning signs, and consistent care can:

 - Save thousands in repair costs